 When suspended, the adapter stops reading tuples from the upstream application.
 Note that doing so may cause the upstream application to drop the connection with the downstream application, resulting in lost tuples.
 Upon resuming, the adapter reconnects to the upstream application, if necessary and configured to do so, and begins reading tuples.
 If the adapter is configured not to reconnect with the upstream application and the connection is dropped during the suspension, the application will not dequeue tuples from the upstream application upon resume.

-However, note that when the container enqueue (dequeue) control is set explicitly to ENABLED from any other state (DISABLED, DROP_TUPLES, or even ENABLED), the StreamBase-to-StreamBase adapter will then start (enter a STARTED state), regardless of the adapter'ssetting.
+However, note that when the container enqueue (dequeue) control is set explicitly to ENABLED from any other state (DISABLED, DROP_TUPLES, or even ENABLED), the Spotfire Streaming-to-Spotfire Streaming adapter will then start (enter a STARTED state), regardless of the adapter'ssetting.